Tag: Alex Cunningham

 Alex Cunningham – 2016 Parliamentary Question to the Department for Energy and Climate Change

-To ask the Secretary of State for Energy and Climate Change, if she will publish the membership of the Inter-Ministerial Group on Oil and Gas.
+To ask the Secretary of State for Energy and Climate Change, if she will publish the findings of the Ricardo Energy and Environment report into benchmarking for the Phase IV of the EU Emissions Trading System; and if she will make a statement.

 Andrea Leadsom